 Terabytes is the total number of terabytes held on storage media at the time of the weekly accounting run.
 Years is the fraction of a year until the next accounting run, which typically is seven days.

 A project has 25 TB of data stored on HPSS.
 When accounting records are generated that week, the weekly charge will be:

 25 × (7/365) = 0.48 TB-years

 Storing 25 TB for one year would result in charges of 25 TB-years.

-If you have a user account for the Yellowstone system and a UCAS authentication token or password, you can track your usage in the CISL Systems Accounting Manager (SAM).
+If you have a user account for an HPC system that CISL manages, and a UCAS authentication token or password, you can track your usage in the Systems Accounting Manager (SAM).
 SAM reports show usage data and charges against allocations for both computing and storage.
 Charges for computing are calculated and updated daily; storage charges are updated weekly.